boogheta/coronavirus-countries/README.md

 # Coronavirus Country Comparator

 Rich Vue.js interface to control various d3.js visualizations of confirmed and deceased cases data reported by JHU CSSE in all countries.
+The data can be visualized in linear, logarithmic, and daily scales.
+It can also be visualized in series, stacked, or multiple formats.
+The data can be filtered by country and by type of cases which makes it a useful application for anyone watching COVID data.

 [![screenshot](https://raw.githubusercontent.com/boogheta/coronavirus-countries/master/img/screenshotv2.png)](https://boogheta.github.io/coronavirus-countries/)